There are only three steps to participate in the competition (subject to the details presented here):

 Television Show Round

-The Television Show Round is a live, Shark Tank–like pitch competition where a maximum of two team members from each student team will have three minutes to deliver their pitch.
+The Television Show Round is a live, Shark Tank–like pitch competition where a maximum of two team members from each student team will have 2.5 minutes to deliver their pitch.
 Teams will not be allowed to continue after the allotted time has expired.
 Slides, props, and prototypes will be allowed.
 Judges will have five minutes following the pitch to question team members.
 The judges have complete discretion to award the total investment pool to any, all, or none of the competitors.
 The total award pool is yet to be determined, but it is anticipated to be $30,000 or greater.

 Judging Criteria for All Rounds